percona/pxb-docs/docs/encrypted-innodb-tablespace-backups.md

 ```

 xtrabackup generates a new master key, stores it in the target keyring
-vault server and re-encrypts the tablespace keys using this key.
+vault server, and re-encrypts the tablespace keys using this key.

 ### Make a backup with a stored transition key

 Finally, there is an option to store a transition key in the keyring.
-In this case, xtrabackup will need to access the same keyring file or vault server during prepare and copy-back but does not depend on whether the server keys have been purged.
+In this case, xtrabackup must access the same keyring file or vault server during prepare and copy-back steps, but does not depend on whether the server keys have been purged.

 In this scenario, the three stages of the backup process look as follows.